Indian Economy: Concise UPSC Notes, Quick Revision & Practice

 Prelims Strategy Tips

-Monopsony = single buyer dominates market.
+Monopsony = Single Buyer dominates market.

-Supply, Law of Supply and Elasticity of Supply
+Supply, Law of Supply and Market Equilibrium

 Key Point